wireseo/tp/docs/UserGuide.md

 **Notes about Jarvis' relationship with Sourceacademy:** (Peirong) <br>
 * Students’ names that are under the Avenger will be fetched automatically from sourceacademy.nus.edu.sg upon startup.
-* LUMInus username and passwords will be stored in plaintext.
+* Luminus username and passwords will be stored in plaintext.
 </div>

 ### 1. Viewing help : `help` (Zhen Teng)